PorkyProductions/UA-detect/docs/error-codes.md

 - 1300
   - 1301: This means that the browser refuses to report the logical processor count.
 - 1400
-- 1500
-  - 1501: Build number is not supported on Chrome
-  - 1502: Build number is not supported on Edge
-  - 1503: Build number is not supported on IE
-  - 1504: Build number is not supported on Opera
-  - 1505: Build number is not supported on Safari
 - 1600
   - 1601: This means that the browser has either hidden, or disabled, the `appCodeName` feature
 - 1700